dy/piezo/docs/r&d.md

 + `#@$_` alleviate case-insensitivity
 - Strings don't allow code to be case-change robust.
   * we either discard strings or make it (half) case-sensitive
+- Atoms may require case-sensitivity, eg. for error messages

 0.5 Capfirst-sensitive, (`Abc` == `ABc`) != (`aBC` == `abc`)